aptos-foundation/AIPs/aips/wallet-standard.md

 ### Suggested implementation timeline

-Once the AIP is approved, dapps and wallets can implement the required changes to conform with the new standard.
+Once the AIP is approved, dapps and wallets can implement the required changes (described in the "Reference Implementation" section) to conform with the new standard.

 ## Security Considerations